john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 + -1: The moon rises for the first time.
 + 0: The sun rises for the first time.
 (YT 1500)
 + 0: Humans are awakened by Ilúvatar in [Hildórien](https://en.wikipedia.org/wiki/Minor_places_in_Arda#Hild.C3.B3rien).
 + c 60–200: Melkor persuades humans to stop worshipping Ilúvatar and turn to evil, but some revolt: the Atanatári.
-Dwarves and the Avari Elves aid these humans in travelling West in search of the Vala.
+Dwarves and the Avari Elves aid these humans in travelling West in search of the Valar.
 As divine punishment, humans lose the gift to die at will and are doomed to lead short lives at the end of which death takes them by force.
 + The great Dwarven smith [Telchor](http://lotr.wikia.com/wiki/Telchar) of Nogrod crafts many works, including the famous blades [Narsil](https://en.wikipedia.org/wiki/Middle-earth_weapons_and_armour#Narsil) and [Angrist](https://en.wikipedia.org/wiki/Middle-earth_weapons_and_armour#Angrist) and the [Dragon-helm of Dor-lómin](https://en.wikipedia.org/wiki/Middle-earth_weapons_and_armour#Dragon-helm_of_Dor-l.C3.B3min).
 + 468: The Dwarves of Belegost join the [Union of Meahdros](https://en.wikipedia.org/wiki/Maedhros) in [Nírnaeth Arnoediad](http://lotr.wikia.com/wiki/Nirnaeth_Arnoediad), the fifth battle of the Wars of Beleriand against Melkor.
 King [Azaghâl](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#Azagh.C3.A2l) was slain by [Glaurung](https://en.wikipedia.org/wiki/Glaurung), the first dragon, but not before he stabbed the beast in the stomach making it flee the battle.  (*Since Dwarves were in the first and fifth wars of Beleriand, they were probably in the others.*)
 + 502: King [Thingol](https://en.wikipedia.org/wiki/Thingol) of Doriath invites the Dwarves of Norgrod to create jewelery in his vast treasury; of these works the necklace [Nauglamír](https://en.wikipedia.org/wiki/Middle-earth_objects#Nauglam.C3.ADr) is their finest.
 + 503: King Thingol has Dwarves set the [Silmaril](http://lotr.wikia.com/wiki/Silmaril) of [Beren](http://lotr.wikia.com/wik/Beren) and [Lúthien](http://lotr.wikia.com/wiki/L%C3%BAthien) into Nauglamír, making it the fairest object in Arda.
 The Dwarven jewelers so desire it, then end up slaying Thingol.
 They lie about what happened to the Dwarves on Norgrond and return with an army to sack Doriath.
 Heavy with spoils on their march home from Doriath, the Dwarven army is destroyed entirely by Elves and Ents in the [Battle of Sarn Athrad](http://tolkiengateway.net/wiki/Battle_of_Sarn_Athrad).
-+ 545-587: [The War of Wrath](http://lotr.wikia.com/wiki/War_of_Wrath) between the Vala; after which the world West of the [Blue Mountains](http://lotr.wikia.com/wiki/Blue_Mountains) is sunk into the sea.
++ 545-587: [The War of Wrath](http://lotr.wikia.com/wiki/War_of_Wrath) between the Valar; after which the world West of the [Blue Mountains](http://lotr.wikia.com/wiki/Blue_Mountains) is sunk into the sea.
 Melkor is captured.
 Two great houses of Dwarves, Nogrod and Belegost, are destroyed; the survivors flee to Khazad-dûm.
 It is also believed that the original mansions of the four Eastern clans are destroyed in this war.
 + 590: Melkor is cast into the void.

  &nbsp;